juliankleutgens/task2seq_T5/README.md

    ```

 ### Configuration
-In the Folder "configuration" is the file config.ymal (the used configuration for running on the GPU Server with different data addresses) and config_test.ymal (for running the code on my local computer with a CPU).
-I made this difference simply to save time, when I push/pull and debug everything.
-For using the config_test.ymal one must set test_mode: true in the config.ymal.
+In the folder "configuration," there are two files: `config.yaml` (used for running on the GPU server with different data addresses) and `config_test.yaml` (used for running the code on my local computer with a CPU).
+This distinction is made to save time when pushing/pulling and debugging.
+To use `config_test.yaml`, set `test_mode: true` in `config.yaml`.

 ### Data Structure
+The data should be structured in two ways:

+1. Save each task as a separate JSON file with the ID in the file name (e.g., `y65h51dw.json`).
+Then, save all the solvers in one large `solvers.py` file, where you can find the `def solver_y65h51dw` function.
+2. Save both tasks and solvers separately.
+So, store the task in the /X/ folder, such as 0k99no11.json, and put the corresponding solver function file into 0k99no11.py.
+For the script to recognize this structure, include "training" in the folder name.
+If you don't want to label it with "training," update the method name in the load_data function in data_scripts/get_datasetframe.py.

 ```
 data/
-├── ct_schema/
+├── arc_tasks/
 │   ├── tasks/
+│   │   ├── y65h51dw.json
-│   ├── mapping.json
+│   │   ├── ...
 │   ├── solvers.py
-├── ct_schema_all/
-├── gl_schema/
+├── arc_tasks_2/
-├── or_schema/
+├── arc_tasks_test/
-├── training_generated/
+├── training_arc_task/
 │   ├── X/
+│   │   ├── 0k99no11.json
+│   │   ├── 1r0ig26z.json
+│   │   ├── ...
 │   ├── Y/
+│   │   ├── 0k99no11.py
+│   │   ├── 1r0ig26z.py
+│   │   ├── ...
 ```